 He started out by paying agents to buy the IRCs for him in Europe, then he redeemed them for U.S. stamps and sold the stamps.

-He then sought investors, promising returns of 50 percent in 45 days, or 100 percent in 90 days.
-He repaid those early investors with money from later investors – and for a while, there were plenty of them.
+Ponzi then sought investors, promising returns of 50 percent in 45 days, or 100 percent in 90 days.
+He repaid those early investors with money from later investors.
+For a while, Ponzi had plenty of them.
 About 20,000 investors gave him $10 million.
 Boston went money mad.

-At his height, Ponzi was pulling in $250,000 a day and could finally live large.
+At his height, Ponzi pulled in $250,000 a day and could finally live large.
 He bought a mansion in Lexington, Mass., with a heated pool and air conditioning.
-He promised a donation of $100,000 to the Italian Children's Home in Jamaica Plain.
-He carried a gold-handled cane, sported a diamond stickpin and drove around Boston in a chauffeured limousine.
+He promised a donation of $100,000 to the Italian Children’s Home in Jamaica Plain.
+And he carried a gold-handled cane, sported a diamond stickpin and drove around Boston in a chauffeured limousine.

-He made so much money he took control of a bank that rejected his loan application and bought a brokerage firm for the pleasure of firing his former boss the next day.
+Ponzi made so much money he took control of a bank that rejected his loan application.
+He bought a brokerage firm for the pleasure of firing his former boss the next day.

 “If five-spots were snowflakes, Ponzi would be a three day blizzard.” wrote Neal O’Hara for the Boston Traveler in July 1920.
 “This baby can turn decimal points into commas on almost any bank-book.”